Reviews Archive

 Animation

-Amiga 500, Amiga 1200, Mega Drive, SNES - All these versions have very comparably high levels of animation, any differences between them is so slight that it is negligible.
+Amiga 500, Amiga 1200, Mega Drive, SNES - All of these versions have very comparably high levels of animation, any differences between them is so slight that it's pretty much negligible.

-Atari ST - It's quite noticeable that the Atari ST version has fewer frames of animation and looks much cruder in motion because of it.
+Atari ST - It's quite noticeable that the Atari ST version has fewer frames of animation, and it looks much cruder in motion than the other 16-bit versions because of it.

 Winner Is: Draw between Amiga 500, Amiga 1200, Mega Drive and SNES